tedmcn/SoftSysGraphicalGrapes/README.md

 This project includes interactive implementations of procedural terrain generation algorithms in C and OpenGL.
+The first is a 2D infinite maze game, and the second is an interactive grass generation display.
+This website provides demos and implementation details for each.

+To play the games or use the APIs that we have created, use the github link in the header and follow the instructions provided in the README.

 ## Background

+For both of the implementations described below, we use OpenGL to create the graphics and user interface.
+Procedural generation algorithms and cellular automata are both incorporated as well.
+The following section provides a brief background for each of these concepts.

 ### OpenGL